-Can I Suspend My Health Cover if Travelling Overseas?
+Can I Suspend My Health Cover If I Travel Overseas?

 Australian private health insurance won't cover you while you're overseas as that is what travel insurance is for.